vandanal187/1/Arpeggiator.md

 ### The Synthesizer

-Tone.js has a number of instrument, each with nearly the same interface for triggering attacks and releases.
+Tone.js has a number of instruments, each with nearly the same interface for triggering attacks and releases.
 Here we'll use [Tone.SimpleSynth](https://tonejs.github.io/docs/#SimpleSynth), but you can easily swap the SimpleSynth for any of the other instruments without changing any other code.

 ```javascript
 var synth = new Tone.SimpleSynth();